DIY Dad Gifts Under $100: Tools They’ll Actually Use

-Make “tools talk” part of story time: one letter per page, from H is for Hammer to W is for Wrench.
+Make “tools talk” part of story time.
+Each letter gets its own page, from H is for Hammer to W is for Wrench.
 Read a page, then head to the garage to find the real thing together.
+This interactive approach makes learning fun and engaging.

 Measuring Tape Dad Can Trust (8m)

 You can’t build square without measuring straight.
-An 8m pro-grade tape (think Stanley FATMAX 8m) stands out further and survives drops—great for lone measuring missions while a toddler “holds the end.”
-Stanley Tools Australia+1
+An 8m pro-grade tape, like the Stanley FATMAX 8m, stands out further and survives drops.
+This tool is great for lone measuring missions while a toddler “holds the end.”

 LED Rechargeable Work Light